About ScanLens

 Our Mission

 Most document scanner apps treat your private documents as data to be uploaded, processed, and sometimes monetized.
 We don't think that's right.
 ScanLens was built around a simple idea: scanning a passport, a contract, or a medical record should not require trusting a third-party server with your information.
+That principle shapes everything from the document scanner itself to the on-device OCR engine and the way we describe pricing.

 Every core scanning operation in ScanLens runs on-device using Apple's Neural Engine and Vision framework.
 Documents only leave your iPhone when you explicitly choose to share them or sync them to a cloud service you control.
+The technical details are documented in our Privacy Policy.

 The Company